kgjersda/MT10Mods/README.md

 ![MT-10 SP](graphics/mt-10-sp-diagram-brake-mirror.png)

+You will need a way to fit a brake fluid reservoir.
+Some use Brembo kits, some use different methods.

+### Front brake calipers

+MT-10 owners can upgrade to R1/R1M calipers directly.

+MT-10 SP owners would look at Brembos.
+But it looks like Brembos would need spacers/different brake discs.

 #### Brembo RCS 19 upgrade
 This fine piece of kit fits the bike brilliantly.
 However there needs to be done work for the brake switch/cruise control.